Primary Faculty

 Julie Ledford, PhD

-I am an Associate Professor with tenure in the Department of Cellular and Molecular Medicine at the University of Arizona.
+I am a Professor with tenure in the Department of Cellular and Molecular Medicine at the University of Arizona.
 I am also an active member of the Asthma and Airway Disease Research Center and the BIO5 Institute and have faculty appointments in the Graduate Interdisciplinary Program in the Physiological Sciences and in the Allergy and Immunology Fellowship Training program.
 I serve as co-director of the Lung Research Focus group (RGF2) within the Southwest Environmental Health Sciences Center.

 Darren Cusanovich, PhD